MCamner/Design-Prototype/README.md

 - `docs/README-Certificate-Expiry-Timeline.md`
 - `tools/mqmirror/README.md`

-The MQ Asset Downloader is documented inline in the tool UI and runs as a standalone browser page.
+The MQ Asset Downloader and MQ Site Fix Advisor are documented inline in their tool UIs and run as standalone browser pages.

 ## Tools